-NAAA Receives Best of NAMA Award for 100th Anniversary Website categories, and NAMA received 1,082 entries in six regions this year.
+NAAA Receives Best of NAMA Award for 100th Anniversary Website

-NAAA is pleased to announce that it has received the National Agri-Marketing Association's Best of NAMA Regional Merit Award for the 100th aerial application anniversary website in its "Website Directed to Consumers" category for Region Five, which includes Southeastern, Carolinas/Virginia and Midsouth states.
+NAAA recently received the National Agri-Marketing Association's Best of NAMA Regional Merit Award for the association's 100th anniversary aerial application website in NAMA's "Website Directed to Consumers" category for Region Five, which includes Southeastern, Carolinas/Virginia and Midsouth states.

 The Best of NAMA honors the best in agricultural marketing communications.
 Companies and agencies submit their work for this competition, which evaluates creative marketing communications and public relations initiatives in agriculture.
-Awards are given in 63
+Awards are given in 63 categories, and NAMA received 1,082 entries in six regions this year.